erintimli01/My-portfolio/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into any problems or have questions please contact Erin Timlin_

 Copyright (c) _January 6, 2023_ _Erin Timlin_